zng-ui/zng/crates/cargo-zng/README.md

       --tool-cache <TOOL_CACHE>
           Tools cache dir

           [default: target/res.cache]

       --recursion-limit <RECURSION_LIMIT>
           Number of build passes allowed before final

           [default: 32]

+      --metadata <TOML_FILE>
+          TOML file that that defines metadata uses by tools (ZR_APP, ZR_ORG, ..)

+          This is only needed if the workspace has multiple bin crates and none or many set '[package.metadata.zng.about]'.

+          See `zng::env::About` for more details.

+      --metadata-dump
+          Writes the metadata extracted the workspace or --metadata

   -h, --help
           Print help (see a summary with '-h')